vipul2802/o365hq.com/content/blog/9 Myths About Going to the Cloud.md

     Web Access), you see messages being marked as potentially malicious.
     Messages coming from unknown senders are flagged to bring them to your attention.

-### Myth 7 -- Office 365 is available only online
+### Myth 7 -- Microsoft 365 is available only online

-**Fact -- Office 365 provides options to work offline too**
+**Fact -- Microsoft 365 provides options to work offline too**

-If you need to work in a distant place, like the mountains, wild woods, or high seas, Office 365 gives you the opportunity.
+If you need to work in a distant place, like the mountains, wild woods, or high seas, Microsoft 365 gives you the opportunity.
 When signed in to your account, you can use all O365 functionalities for up to 30 days.
 After this period is over, you still need to connect to the Internet to get the latest updates and you can get back "into the wild" for another